What should you ask your doctor about oral cavity and oropharyngeal cancers?

 - How much experience do you have treating this type of cancer?

-- What treatment choices do I have?
+- What are my treatment choices?
 Which do you recommend?
 Why?

 - What is the goal of the treatment?

-- What are the chances my cancer can be cured with treatment?
+- What are the chances my cancer be cured with treatment?